jamesplease/fi-calc-guide/src/configuration/portfolio.md

 <figure>
     <img width="256px" src="/images/configuration-portfolio-value.jpg" alt="The portfolio value input field.">
-    <figcaption>Enter the value of your portfolio value at the start of your retirement into this field.</figcaption>
+    <figcaption>Enter the value of your portfolio at the start of your retirement into this field.</figcaption>
 </figure>

 If you're not sure how much to enter, begin by running simulations with the